tc39/proposal-explicit-resource-management/README.md

     `try` `using` `(` TryUsingDeclaration `)` Block Catch?
 Finally?
 ```

-When `try`-`using` is parsed with a _TryUsingDeclaration_ we track the bindings created in the declaration for disposal:
+When `try using` is parsed with a _TryUsingDeclaration_ we track the bindings created in the declaration for disposal:

 ```js
 try using (const x = expr1, y = expr2) {